 I was able to pivot away from law into banking through the transferable skills I had gained in my degree and internships.
 I spent 13 years in my last company and though I had grown and developed in my varied roles, I began to crave more structured personal and professional development.
 I had learned about strategy on the job; I wanted to complement that with learning about strategy from leaders drawing from their experience in consulting and other industries.
 I also wanted to study alongside people from different professional backgrounds and knew that the Imperial College Business School Executive MBA attracts diverse candidates, with backgrounds outside of finance.
 I was also particularly keen to study in an innovative and technologically driven environment.

 The cohort is full of talented people, a real diverse mix of professional backgrounds, but mainly people who are doing very well at what they do.
 I love that we can approach a case and have the perspective of doctors, engineers, accountants, consultants and TV producers – we all have developed techniques in our professional lives and bring these together in class so that we can learn from each other.
 Everyone is very approachable and supportive of each other.
 There is never a “dumb” question in class and members of the cohort are always willing to help and support.
-We are a social bunch and enjoy meeting up when the COVID-19 rules allow!

 I use my programme learnings all the time.
 It’s also very easy to spot when a strategy or process has been implemented by someone who has an MBA.
 The Executive MBA changes your thought process – you are armed with frameworks that guide your approach to challenges and opportunities in the workplace.
 Also, because a lot of the teaching is case-based, you are able to apply your learnings to specific real-life scenarios.
 I have also been surprised by the extra detail that the Executive MBA goes into – so even with subjects that I thought I knew quite well, there was always a learning point to enhance my knowledge.